The Potomac Hotel: History

-Construction of the hotel
+Mandarin Oriental

 In the 1970s, most of the Southwest quadrant of Washington, D.C., was completely razed in a massive urban renewal effort.
 One of the last large parcels to be redeveloped was the area bounded by 12th Street SW, D Street SW, Maine Avenue SW, and 14th Street SW.
 More than a decade passed, as the city sought a developer with sufficient financial resources to develop the tract.
 In 1985, a team led by Republic Properties finally was chosen by the city to develop what became known as The Portals, four massive office buildings constructed around an extension of Maryland Avenue SW and a new traffic circle.
 But the developers ran into problems obtaining financing for the entire project, and sold the southeastern portion of the site.
 The new development team consisted of Mandarin Oriental Hotel Group, Lano International Inc., and Armada Hoffler Construction Co.

 In early 2000, Mandarin Oriental Hotels proposed building a $142 million, 400-room hotel on the site.
 The hotel included 33000 sqft of meeting space, 6500 sqft of retail space, several restaurants, and a fitness center.
 Mandarin Oriental Hotels sought major tax breaks and financing from the District of Columbia to develop the hotel.
 Initially, they sought $22 million in tax increment financing (TIF).
 Under this scheme, the city would sell 20-year bonds worth $22 million, and would turn 75 percent of the money over to the developers.
 (Note: The remaining funds would cover the cost of the bond sales, and be used as a reserve in case the hotel went bankrupt and failed to pay the anticipated taxes.)
 The hotel would pay the usual property and sales taxes, estimated to be $220 million over the life of the bonds.
 But due to $20 million in increased costs, Mandarin Oriental Hotels was unable to secure all the private financing it needed.
 The hotel chain returned to the city and asked for $46 million in TIF bonds as well as a $6 million property tax break.
 The city approved the TIF bonds, but not the property tax reduction.